caithmac/upsc-digitalgarden/src/site/notes/UPSC/Enumerate the exclusive feature which differentiate a liberal state with totalitarian and authoritarian state.md

 - A liberal state has more than one political party.
 There is active non-violent struggle to capture political power among these parties and even pressure group play vital role.
 - Seperation of power is distinct feature of liberal state but not in strict sense.
 The liberal state doesn't sanction supermacy of any particular philosophy or idelogies.
 - While there are dominant ideologies in every liberal state there position is non permanent.
-- In liberal state there are two centres of power one economic and other political, as per [[UPSC/Marx|Marx]] the economic centres control the political centres.
+- In liberal state there are two centres of power one economic and other political, as per [[UPSC/Karl Marx|Karl Marx]] the economic centres control the political centres.